petiaccja/Mathter/README.md

 Contribution
 ---
 First of all, please just go ahead and use the code.
-It took a lot of time to write and the more people use it the more it was worth.
+It took a lot of time to write and the more people use it the more it was worth the time.

 **Report bugs**: This library powers my game engine, so it is very much usable.
 Despite that, the code is fresh, so it is not bug-free.
 If you find anything, **file an issue** on GitHub or **make a PR**.